 The Kuskokwim Educational Foundation (KEF) is a private foundation with a mission to contribute to the future of our region by providing effective educational assistance in order for students to obtain the tools, knowledge and skills to become successful and contributing members of their communities.
 In our pursuit of higher education and training, KEF has provided more than $650,000 to shareholders and Yukon Kuskokwim region Alaskans since its inception.
 A Board of Directors oversees the operation of the foundation and reviews all scholarship applications.
-Board Members are Dana Diehl, Audrey Leary, Quentin Simeon, Amarin Pokrivnak and Amanda Hoffman.
+Board Members are Dana Diehl, Quentin Simeon, Christina Beshaw, Charlene Hoffman and Amanda Hoffman.

 Competitive Scholarship Awards